koii-network/docs/develop/write-a-koii-task/task-development-guide/task-development-flow/create-staking-wallet.md

 - Run `npm build`
 - Run `npm stake` in your terminal
 - Enter the path to your wallet
-- Next, you will be prompted with four options&#x20;
+- Next, you will be prompted with four options

 ```sh
 ?
 Select operation › - Use arrow-keys.
 Return to submit.